Purdue-CS193/homework-0-pranavahuja2/index.md

 ### Markdown
 # Pranav's First CS193 Homework
+- CS193 is helping me set up my Github account.
+- The course gives a lot of time to finish assignments.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for